 Da Bang was recorded in the first half of 1995, at an unknown recording studio in Los Angeles, CA.

-Dinner With Delores was previously believed to have been recorded in April 1996, but its inclusion on this album suggests that a version of the song was recorded before June 1995.
+Dinner With Delores was previously believed to have been recorded in April 1996, but its inclusion on this album — identical to the released version, bare the guitar solo at the end — indicates that it was recorded before June 1995.

 Most of the album’s tracks have been released in one form or another.
 It is interesting to note, however, that no more than two tracks were ultimately released on the same project.